 In addition to extinguishing forest fires, wildland firefighters are responsible for rescuing victims, providing emergency medical treatment and patrolling burned areas to ensure fires don't restart.
 Other general duties include routine maintenance of tools and equipment and participation in public fire prevention education programs.

-In May 2015, the middle half of firefighters earned $32,080-$63,230 annually, with an average salary of $49,330 , according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+In May 2018, the middle half of firefighters earned $25,170-$88,920 annually, with a mean annual salary of $25,170, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Wildland firefighters work for local municipalities, state forestry services, federal agencies and other support services.
 Positions may be seasonal.
-Additionally,firefighters were projected to see job growth of 5% from 2014-2024, according to the BLS.
+Additionally,firefighters were projected to see job growth that is as fast as the average from 2018-2028, according to the BLS.

 The U.S. Fire Administration (USFA) reported there were 67,774 wildfires in 2012, affecting 9,326,238 acres (www.usfa.dhs.gov).
 Of the 64 total firefighter fatalities in 2012, 8 occurred during wildland firefighting activities (www.nfpa.org).